tominsam/flametouch/README.md

 * Long domains and service names are clipping and there's no real way of seeing the full thing.
 * Need better way of copying IP and names without relying on users discovering long-press of rows.
+* If a service has an openable action I want to expose that on the list of hosts
+* Networking layer desperately needs to be async not this dispatchqueue nightmare